-Five things to know about Seahawk Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle
+Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle

 Maybe not quite as crazy as standing up to Donald in what was his first actual NFL action last Thursday and holding his own — Pro Football Focus gave Jones the highest grade of any of Seattle’s offensive linemen and judged him the only one not to allow at least one pressure.

-After the injury of 2018, Jones said he was just glad to play football again (his last significant action had been in the 2017 Cotton Bowl when he spent a fair share of the day going up against current Seattle teammate Rasheem Green).
+After the 2018 injury, Jones said he was just glad to play football again.
 As for Donald, he knows he’ll see him again.

 “He didn’t really speak that much during the game,’’ Jones said.
 “He just stared at me.’’

-Maybe like everyone else, trying to quickly figure out what the new guy on the line is all about.
+Maybe like everyone else, Donald was trying to quickly figure out what the new guy on the line is all about.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.